1337list/test-data/tweet_json/user_object/README.md

     },
     "profile_background_image_url": {
       "type": "string",
-      "description": "A HTTP-based URL pointing to the background image the user has uploaded for their profile."
+      "description": "A HTTP-based URL pointing to the background image the user has uploaded <br>        for their profile."
     },
     "profile_background_image_url_https": {
       "type": "string",
-      "description": "A HTTPS-based URL pointing to the background image the user has uploaded for their profile."
+      "description": "A HTTPS-based URL pointing to the background image the user has uploaded <br>        for their profile."
     },
     "profile_background_tile": {
       "type": "boolean",
-      "description": "When true, indicates that the user’s profile_background_image_url should be tiled when displayed."
+      "description": "When true, indicates that the user’s profile_background_image_url should <br>        be tiled when displayed."
     },
     "profile_link_color": {
       "type": "string",
-      "description": "The hexadecimal color the user has chosen to display links with in their Twitter UI."
+      "description": "The hexadecimal color the user has chosen to display links with in their <br>        Twitter UI."
     },
     "profile_sidebar_border_color": {
       "type": "string",
-      "description": "The hexadecimal color the user has chosen to display sidebar borders with in their Twitter UI."
+      "description": "The hexadecimal color the user has chosen to display sidebar borders with <br>        in their Twitter UI."
     },
     "profile_sidebar_fill_color": {
       "type": "string",
-      "description": "The hexadecimal color the user has chosen to display sidebar backgrounds with in their Twitter UI."
+      "description": "The hexadecimal color the user has chosen to display sidebar backgrounds <br>        with in their Twitter UI."
     },
     "profile_text_color": {
       "type": "string",